toby-adedipe/innoloft-fronend-test/README.md

 ## License

 The Innoloft Dashboard is released under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute it as per the terms of the license.

-## Contact Information

-If you have any questions or suggestions regarding the Innoloft Dashboard, please don't hesitate to reach out to us at [dashboard@innoloft.com](mailto:dashboard@innoloft.com).
-We'd love to hear from you!

-Let's revolutionize the way you manage your product information together! 🌟